sapcc/go-makefile-maker/README.md

 `ignorePaths` specifies a list of filename patterns.
 Workflows will not trigger if a path name matches a pattern in this list.
 [More info][ref-onpushpull] and [filter pattern cheat sheet][ref-pattern-cheat-sheet].
 This option is not defined by default.

+`prepareMakeTarget` specifies an additional make target to run before running any ci checks.
+This is useful when you need to run some additional commands before being able to run `go build` or `golangci-lint`.
+For example when you are using `mockgen` or `go-bindata` through `verbatim`, you want to run the extra `verbatim` target through this option.

 If your application depends on `github.com/lib/pq`, the latest PostgreSQL server binaries will be available in the container when tests are executed.
 This is intended for use with `github.com/sapcc/go-bits/easypg`, which can launch a PostgreSQL server during `func TestMain`; see documentation in package easypg for details.